ClusterHQ/flocker/docs/indepth/installation.rst

 .. prompt:: bash [root@node]#

 ..
-TODO is clusterhq-python-flocker necessary?
-..
-This is a stopgap - there will be a proper repository on S3 to apt-get install from
+This is a stopgap - there will be a proper repository on S3 to apt-get install from.
+When this is the case then I think some dependencies won't need to be installed separately to clusterhq-flocker-node

    wget -O clusterhq-python-flocker http://build.clusterhq.com/results/omnibus/master/ubuntu-14.04/clusterhq-python-flocker_0.3.3-0.dev.8.661.g5c313b5_amd64.deb wget -O clusterhq-flocker-node http://build.clusterhq.com/results/omnibus/master/ubuntu-14.04/clusterhq-flocker-node_0.3.3-0.dev.8.661.g5c313b5_all.deb